deohayer/argapp/README.md

  * Offers several classes that allow building a Python CLI application in OOP style.
     * `Arg` represents optional and positional arguments, with the most essential use cases covered.
-    * `App` represents a main appplication or a sub-command.
+    * `App` represents a main appplication or a subcommand.
     * Instances of the classes are immutable.
     * The fields are validated upon construction, raising an `Exception` in case of any issues.
     * The command line parsing can be overridden to return custom values for a specific `Arg`.